 According to an article on Lianhe Zaobao, an LTA spokesperson mentioned that 2 first-generation (C151) trains will be sent to the Singapore Rail Test Centre for testing purposes.

-These older trains, with their simpler design, utilize simulated systems that make them more suitable for testing new metro technologies and equipment, such as air conditioning, braking, and pneumatic systems, which are intended for newer trains.
+These older trains, with their simpler design, utilise simulated systems that make them more suitable for testing new metro technologies and equipment, such as air conditioning, braking, and pneumatic systems, which are intended for newer trains.

 Gallery (Set 052)